As part of Nor-Openscreen and EU-Openscreen, we offer high throughput and fragment screening.

 - Pey, A,L., Ying, M., Cremades, N., Velazquez-Campoy, A., Scherer, T., Thöny, B., Sancho, J. and Martinez, A. (2008) Pharmacological chaperones as therapeutic agents to treat phenylketonuria.
 J. Clin.
 Invest.
 118, 2858-2867.

-We have a 700 compound library for fragment screening.
-The library can either be screened using an Octet red 96 or a Biacore T 200 instrument.
+For fragment screening, we have a divers 700 compound library, and a library containing 300 small acids.
+The libraries can either be screened using an Octet red 96 or a Biacore T 200 instrument.